Colorectal Polyps and Cancer

 These recommendations are for people at average risk for colorectal cancer without symptoms or a personal or family history of colorectal polyps or cancer or inflammatory bowel disease.
 Screening should begin at the age of 50.

-Stool tests (fecal occult blood test or fecal immunochemical test) performed once a year.
+- Stool tests (fecal occult blood test or fecal immunochemical test) performed once a year.
 These are simple at-home tests that check for hidden blood in the stool from multiple samples.
-A newer stool test is a stool DNA test, which requires an entire stool specimen.
-The recommended interval for stool DNA testing has not been determined.
 A colonoscopy should be done if stool test results are abnormal.
 OR

-Flexible sigmoidoscopy performed every 5 years.
+- Flexible sigmoidoscopy performed every 5 years.
 This is an outpatient procedure for examining the inside of the lower portion of the large intestine, called the sigmoid colon, and also the rectum.
 This test can miss polyps, cancer, or other abnormalities that are beyond the reach of the scope.
-If abnormalities are detected then a colonoscopy needs to be done as well.
+If abnormalities are detected, a colonoscopy needs to be done.
 OR

 People at higher risk for colorectal cancer include those with a personal history of polyps on previous colonoscopy, colorectal cancer, and/or inflammatory bowel disease, strong family history of colorectal cancer or precancerous polyps, and a family history of a hereditary cancer syndrome.
-Screening guidelines for adults consist of screening with colonoscopy starting at a younger age however, the exact age to start screening and interval of testing vary depending on specific risk factors.
+Screening guidelines for adults consist of screening with colonoscopy starting at a younger age.
+However, the exact age to start screening and interval of testing depends on specific risk factors.